Gary Buer: Southwest State University

-Buer was head football coach at SSU (now Southwest Minnesota State University) from 1979 to 1992 and led the Mustangs from the bottom of the Northern Intercollegiate Conference (NIC; now Northern Sun Intercollegiate Conference) to one of the top teams in theNational Association of Intercollegiate Athletics (NAIA); including a conference championship and two trips to the NAIA national playoffs.
+Buer was head football coach at SSU (now Southwest Minnesota State University) from 1979 to 1992 and led the Mustangs from the bottom of the Northern Intercollegiate Conference (NIC; now Northern Sun Intercollegiate Conference) to one of the top teams in the National Association of Intercollegiate Athletics (NAIA); including a conference championship and two trips to the NAIA national playoffs.

 The winningest coach in school history with a 70-69-5 record, Buer's 1987 squad qualified for the school's first NAIA Division I playoff appearance, while his 1990 team won the school's first-ever conference championship and advanced to the NAIA national playoffs.
 Possibly one of Buer's best teams was the 1991 squad that finished 9–1 overall, but a close loss to Moorhead State cost the team a conference title and a return trip to the NAIA playoffs.

 During his tenure at SSU, Buer was named the Northern Intercollegiate Coach of the Year in 1987 and the NAIA District Coach of the Year in 1985, 1987 and 1990.
 He also served three years as the director of men's athletics at the university from May 1989 to August 1992.